rust-tw/book-tw/src/appendix-03-derivable-traits.md

 would be most relevant to them?
 The Rust compiler doesn’t have this insight, so it can’t provide appropriate default behavior for you.

-The list of derivable traits provided in this appendix is not comprehensive: libraries can implement `derive` for their own traits, making the list of traits you can use `derive` with truly open-ended.
+The list of 可推導的特徵 provided in this appendix is not comprehensive: libraries can implement `derive` for their own traits, making the list of traits you can use `derive` with truly open-ended.
 Implementing `derive` involves using a procedural macro, which is covered in the